 An unfair selection process can be avoided by objectively determining the competencies and behaviours needed to do the job.
 These are determined when building the job description and person specification.
 Without an effective job description and person specification candidates are effectively measured against the manager’s views.
 ‘Views’ are biassed and it’s easy to run an unfair process.

 Our Ideal Profile Tool is specifically designed to determine the necessary personal characteristics.

 Choosing the Right Tool

-Under the aptitude types discussed above there are a great many tools to choose from.
-There are generic mechanical reasoning tests and there are specific tests that can be used for specific industries.
+Also under aptitude tests, there are generic mechanical reasoning tests and there are specific tests that can be used for specific industries.
 For example someone recruiting an IT technician may want to test candidates’ abilities and knowledge of .NET environments.
 There are specific tools to do this.